Joe Wilkinson: Television

+In May 2025, Wilkinson was announced as a contestant on the upcoming first series of The Celebrity Traitors.

 8 Out of 10 Cats

 Since 2012, Wilkinson has made semi-regular appearances on the 8 Out of 10 Cats spin-off show 8 Out of 10 Cats Does Countdown.
 He generally participates in the show's latter half and occasionally acts as Rachel Riley's assistant.
-He often appears in costumes, performs stunts and brings on special guests, and routinely refers to the show's regular model, Robert Deaton, (aka "Fabio"), as his half-brother.
+He often appears in costumes, performs stunts and brings on special guests, and routinely refers to the show's regular model, Fabio (played by Robert Deaton), as his half-brother.
 In 2012, during the special episode of 8 Out of 10 Cats Does Deal or No Deal?, Wilkinson made a special appearance as the banker's assistant.

 Stand-up

 Wilkinson has performed two major tours: My Mum's Called Stella and my Dad's Called Brian and The Joe Wilkinson Experience.
-Both tours have received mixed reviews, but those for The Joe Wilkinson Experience exceeded those of My Mum's Called Stella and my Dad's Called Brian.
-In an August 2011 review for My Mum's Called Stella and my Dad's Called Brian, critic Steve Bennett said, "There's just enough to earn Wilkinson three stars, but it's a close call for a comedian who always seems to attract industry attention but never really comes up with the goods to make an impact."

 Other work

 In 2014, Wilkinson appeared in a commercial for Hellmann's Mayonnaise with Sue Barker and Brian Blessed, and in 2015, Wilkinson began voicing ads for Hotels.com.

 In June 2015, Wilkinson appeared in a live recording for the Pappy's Flatshare Slamdown.
 From the beginning of the show, he was quite inebriated and had to be substituted with a member of the audience when he left to get himself another glass of wine.
 The episode was published in August 2017.